Hasting Played at East Carolina and most recently was at Notre Dame

 Assistant Coach/Recruiting Coordinator East Carolina `01 3rd Season at CCU

-Joe Hastings joined the Coastal Carolina baseball enters his second season with the staff, signing on in August 2012 and serves as an assistant baseball coach and recruiting coordinator while working with the catchers.
+Joe Hastings joined the Coastal Carolina baseball enters his second season with the staff, signing on in August 2012, and serves as an assistant baseball coach and recruiting coordinator while working with the catchers.

 Hastings, a former All-America first baseman at East Carolina, came to Coastal Carolina after two seasons (2011-12) at Notre Dame, where he spearheaded the national recruiting efforts for the Irish and served as hitting and infield coach.
 In his eight-year tenure as an assistant, Hastings coached three first-round MLB draft picks: Tony Sanchez and Mike Belfiore at Boston College and current Washington Nationals third baseman Ryan Zimmerman at Virginia.